Cyrus Habib: Social justice

-Habib is the prime sponsor of legislation in the State Senate to guarantee paid sick leave for nearly all Washington workers.
+Habib was the prime sponsor of legislation in the State Senate to guarantee paid sick leave for nearly all Washington workers.

-He is the Senate prime sponsor of the Washington Voting Rights Act, which aims to prevent cities and counties from using racially polarized voting systems.
+He was the Senate prime sponsor of the Washington Voting Rights Act, introduced and passed to prevent cities and counties from using racially polarized voting systems.

+As a Senator, Habib pushed publicly for legislation to protect the rights of pregnant women in the workplace, framing it as a fundamental question of civil rights.

-Habib's 2015 bill to provide standard-issue ID cards to help exiting prison inmates with reentry into society has gained widespread support.
+Habib's 2015 bill to provide standard-issue ID cards to help exiting prison inmates with reentry into society gained widespread and bipartisan support.

-Civil legal aid is a priority Habib has fought to keep funded in the state budget.
-He has argued that cuts in such funding will most severely impact families facing foreclosure, domestic violence, predatory lending, and those needing help accessing veteran and disability benefits.
+Civil legal aid was a priority Habib fought to keep funded in the state budget.
+He argued that cuts in such funding will most severely impact families facing foreclosure, domestic violence, predatory lending, and those needing help accessing veteran and disability benefits.

-Habib also sponsored the Truth in Evictions Reporting Act, to ensure that wrongfully evicted tenants will be able to have their rental history corrected.
+Habib also sponsored the Truth in Evictions Reporting Act to ensure that wrongfully evicted tenants will be able to have their rental history corrected.

 Environment and transportation

 Habib angered some Republicans when he proposed legislative language acknowledging that climate change is real and that human activity is a significant factor in its acceleration.

-As a member of the Senate Transportation Committee, Habib played a critical role in the passage of a landmark transportation investment package that completes the SR 520 bridge replacement and the North Spokane Corridor, funds extensions of SR 167 and 509, adds new lanes to I-405, and authorizes the next generation of light rail and bus rapid transit in the central Puget Sound region.
-This was the first investment in transportation infrastructure in a decade.

-Habib has also authored legislation give judges flexibility in reducing fines imposed for failure to pay bridge tolls.
+As a member of the Senate Transportation Committee, Habib played a critical role in the passage of a landmark transportation investment package that completed the SR 520 bridge replacement and the North Spokane Corridor, funded extensions of SR 167 and 509, added new lanes to I-405, and authorized the next generation of light rail and bus rapid transit in the central Puget Sound region.
+He also authored legislation to give judges flexibility in reducing fines imposed for failure to pay bridge tolls.

 Awards and recognition

-Habib was the first Iranian-American elected to state office in the United States, elected to a state legislature the same day as Adrin Nazarian of California, and to date the highest ranking Iranian-American in public office as the first to serve in a statewide office.
+Habib has been recognized as the first Iranian-American elected to state office in the United States, and as the first to serve in a statewide office.

-In 2019, he served as co-chair of the Democratic National Lt.
-Governor's Association and he continues to serve as a member of the Democratic National Committee.

-Habib has been a Truman Scholar, a Soros Fellow, and a Rodel Fellow at the Aspen Institute.
-He has been named a Young Global Leader by the World Economic Forum.
+Habib has been named a Rhodes Scholar, a Truman Scholar, a Soros Fellow, and a Rodel Fellow at the Aspen Institute.
+He was named a Young Global Leader by the World Economic Forum.

+In 2020, the Harvard Institute of Politics and the John F. Kennedy Library presented Habib with the John F. Kennedy New Frontier Award for outstanding public service.

 In 2019, he was awarded the Helen Keller Achievement Award by the American Foundation for the Blind.
-In 2020, the John F. Kennedy Library and The Harvard Institute of Politics presented him with the John F. Kennedy New Frontier Award for outstanding public service.

 In 2014, Habib was named one of the "40 Under 40 Political Rising Stars" by The Washington Post.
-He was also named one of "12 State Legislators to Watch" by Governing Magazine.
-Seattle Magazine has named him one of the "most influential" people in the greater Seattle area.
+That year he had also been named one of "12 State Legislators to Watch" nationally by Governing Magazine.

-Habib was chosen by the leadership of the Democratic National Committee to serve as one of 25 appointed members of the party's 2016 Platform Committee.